trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is umask?
 How to set it permanently for a user?</b></summary><br>

 On Linux and other Unix-like operating systems, new files are created with a default set of permissions.
-Specifically, a new file's permissions may be restricted in a specific way by applying a permissions "mask" called the umask.
-The umask command is used to set this mask, or to show you its current value.
+Specifically, a new file's permissions may be restricted in a specific way by applying a permissions "mask" called the `umask`.
+The `umask` command is used to set this mask, or to show you its current value.

 Permanently change (set e.g. `umask 02`):

-- **~/.profile**
+- `~/.profile`
-- **~/.bashrc**
+- `~/.bashrc`
-- **~/.zshrc**
+- `~/.zshrc`
-- **~/.cshrc**
+- `~/.cshrc`

 Useful resources: